High-Frequency Performance for RF and Microwave Systems

 Applications

-Eulex XG capacitors support demanding RF and microwave systems including:
+Eulex XG capacitors support demanding RF and high-frequency systems including:

 • Phased array radar